 1M tip: this is perfect for making those beautiful roses you see on cakes.
 It’s how I frosted my Red Velvet Cheesecake Cake – if you want to see an example!

 Apply Pressure.
-As you pipe your details onto your cake or cupcake, it’s important to remember to have a constant pressure on the bag at all times.
+As you pipe your details onto your cake or yellow cupcake, it’s important to remember to have a constant pressure on the bag at all times.
 This takes practice.
 Don’t get frustrated!
 After all, the end result is dessert with delicious chocolate frosting that tastes amazing.

 More Frosting Recipes